Streetsville, Mississauga: Streetsville as a Community Node

 Streetsville is one of Mississauga's largest and most identifiable historical communities due to its suburban surroundings, which makes it stand out to a greater degree than former towns in older urban areas and is likely the reason for its nickname "The Village in the City".
 It still retains its historic main street and is home to many historical buildings.
 Streetsville is known as a Community Node, and therefore provides various resources applicable to a Community Node.
 The city of Mississauga focuses on Streetsville's urban structure to grow in existing and proposed services and the community infrastructure.
 As a Community Node, there are many things in Streetsville that are used on a day-to-day basis.
 This includes: local shops, restaurants, community facilities, entertainment, schools, parks, and an impressive housing stock that meets the requirements of new residents.

 Bread and Honey Festival

-In 1973 Streetsville held the first Bread and Honey Festival.
+In 1973, Streetsville held the first Bread and Honey Festival.
 This was an acknowledgement to the town's history and its involvement with milling as Kraft Canada and ADM Milling had well-established flourmills in the area.
 The festival become an annual event being held on the first weekend of June.
 The festival is held at Streetsville Memorial Park.
 Some of the events include live musical performances, a carnival run, a consumers market, a pancake breakfast, and parade.
 The festival went on hiatus in 2020.
-It came back in 2022 as the Bread and Honey Street Festival and returning as a full festival in 2023.
+It came back in 2022 as the Bread and Honey Street Festival and returned as a full festival in 2023.